shutterstock/lil-brother/README.md

 #### Devent

-To write to Devent, use `--writer devent-zmq` or '--writer devent-forwarder`.
+To write to Devent, use `--writer devent-zmq` or `--writer devent-forwarder`.
 See [devent-router](https://github.com/shutterstock/devent-router) and [devent-forwarder](https://github.com/shutterstock/devent-forwarder).

 ## Authors